 The country hosted the genesis Scottish Open and Senior Open Presented by Roles, Trust Golf Women’s Scottish Opens, Hero Open, NetBet Casino, AIG Women’s Opens, and the Alfred Dunhill Links Championship.

 The Scottish Golf Industry’s memorable night was concluded with this: Wilkinson Golf Named Scotland’s Best Inbound Travel Operator.
-Prestwick Golf Club The title of Scotland’s Best Golf Club was awarded to Paul Lawrie.
-Paul Lawrie, a former Open Champion and Ryder Cup winner, was awarded a Lifetime Achievement Award.
+Prestwick Golf Club awarded the title of Scotland’s Best Golf Club to Paul Lawrie.
+The organizers honored Paul Lawrie, a former Open Champion and Ryder Cup winner, with a Lifetime Achievement Award.
 Foundation Encourage young people to take up the sport.

 The events attracted nearly half a million people.
 Bosses hope that the historic double will bring more people to the sport’s birthplace.